-- 12.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than the value of the Charges or £5,000,000 (five million pounds) [whichever is higher] unless specified in the Order Form. - 12.2 No Party is liable to the other for: - (a) any indirect losses; - (b) loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 12.3 In spite of clause 12.1, neither Party limits or excludes any of the following: - (a) its liability for death or personal injury caused by its negligence, or that of its employees, agents or subcontractors;
+12.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than the value of the Charges or

+£3,000,000 (three million pounds) whichever is higherunless specified in the Order Form.

-- (b) its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; - (c) any liability that cannot be excluded or limited by law. - 12.4 In spite of clause 12.1, the Supplier does not limit or exclude its liability for any indemnity given under clauses 4.2(j), 4.2(m), 8.5, 9.3, 10.5, 13.3, 15.28(e) or 31.2(b). - 12.5 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including where the loss or damage is covered by any indemnity. - 12.6 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.
+- 12.2 No Party is liable to the other for: - (a) any indirect losses; - (b) loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 12.3 In spite of clause 12.1, neither Party limits or excludes any of the following: - (a) its liability for death or personal injury caused by its negligence, or that of its employees, agents or subcontractors; - (b) its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; - (c) any liability that cannot be excluded or limited by law. - 12.4 In spite of clause 12.1, the Supplier does not limit or exclude its liability for any indemnity given under clauses 4.2(j), 4.2(m), 8.5, 9.3, 10.5, 13.3, 15.28(e) or 31.2(b). - 12.5 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including where the loss or damage is covered by any indemnity. - 12.6 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers. - 12.7 Deliverables (including any reports) provided by the Supplier are subject to the disclaimers, scope and limitations set out therein, and do not constitute legal advice and should not be relied upon or used as a substitute for seeking professional legal advice. - 12.8 The Authority understands and acknowledges that the Supplier will produce the Deliverables and other results for the Authority further to relying on Authority information and/or data (including but not limited to core details of the nature of the Authority's operations and business) and that the Supplier will not independently verify any Authority information and/or data.
+The Authority shall be solely responsible for the accuracy and adequacy of all Authority information and/or data and the Supplier shall have no liability to the Authority or any other third party) for any inaccuracy or inadequacy of Authority information and/or data ("Data Issue").
+The Authority shall indemnify and keep the Supplier indemnified from and against any losses, damages, liability, costs and expenses (including reasonable professional fees and costs of responding to any governmental or regulatory authority investigation) incurred by it as a result of any action, demand or claim made against the Supplier in connection with any Data Issue.